ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-What do you call an eagle who can play the piano?
-Talonted!
+When I left school, I passed every one of my exams with the exception of Greek Mythology.
+It always was my achilles elbow

 [
-Wed Dec 17 00:29:46 UTC 2025
+Thu Dec 18 00:27:10 UTC 2025
  ]